Weeeeeeeest/cnn_tensorflow/README.md

 ## Setting
 You cat set files and datasets as described below.

-Datas are stored in Data/Data*/ per categorized class.
+Datas are stored in "Data/Data*/" per categorized class.

-For example, image files labeled as class1 are located in Data/Data1,
+For example, image files labeled as class1 are located in "Data/Data1",

-images labeled as class2 are in Data/Data2.
+images labeled as class2 are in "Data/Data2".

+And, you set "Class_label" in "config.py" to class name which is contained in each image path.

+e.g. If training file path is "Data/Data1/salamander.jpg", you can set  "salamander" or "Data1" as one of "Class_label".
 ```
 cnn_tensorflow --- Data --- Data1 --- *.jpg
                 |        |- Data2 --- *.jpg